Per USAID grant guidelines, Farmer-to-Farmer volunteers must hold US citizenship or permanent residency.

 Yes, our online form requires applicants to attach resumes before submitting.
 We like to have basic information in a format that is easy to share with our country programs.
 If you don’t have a resume, you can find a simple template here, and modify it to meet your needs.

 12) WHEN/HOW WILL I KNOW IF I HAVE BEEN CHOSEN FOR AN ASSIGNMENT?

 If you are selected for an assignment, a member of the Farmer-to-Farmer team will reach out to you via phone or email.
 As we are continually searching for volunteers on a rolling basis, we retain all applications for future use.
-We encourage you to monitor the assignments page for assignments that match your skills sets and reach out to Maria Figueroa (email@example.com) to express your interest.
+We encourage you to monitor the assignments page for assignments that match your skills sets and reach out to the recruiter specified in the assignment scope of work to express your interest.